basisai/bedrock-express/README.md

         return self.model.predict_proba(features)[:, 0].tolist()
 ```

+To verify that it works locally, you may call `model.validate()` after instantiation.

 ### Pre-process

 Optionally, custom `pre_process` and `post_process` functions may be defined to transform the HTTP requests and responses for your model.
 By default, the following definitions are used.